bretcope/EnumToSql/README.md

 ### Deletion Mode

 If you delete an enum value from code, it may still exist as a row in a SQL table.
-How EnumsToSql acts in this situation is controlled by the `--delete-mode` argument.
+How EnumToSql acts in this situation is controlled by the `--delete-mode` argument.
 It has four possible values:

 - `mark-inactive`:  this is the default.
 Deleted values are marked as inactive in SQL (`IsActive = 0`).
 - `do-nothing`: deleted values are ignored.